ManuelSuarez3D/Escape-From-Castro/README.md

 # Manuel Suarez
 ## 5 Games Pitches
 # #1 - Escape from Castro

+# Executive Summary
+"Escape to Freedom" is a thrilling adventure game where players assume the role of Tony Montana, a 30-year-old Cuban refugee escaping Fidel Castro's dictatorship.
+In this quest, players navigate the perilous waters around Cuba, brave the challenging conditions of the Gulf of Mexico, and strategically reach the coastal waters of the U.S.A. on a boat.
+Evading wildlife, security forces, and harsh weather, players must survive and ultimately reach the coveted destination of Miami, Florida, for a chance at a better life.

 # Overview
-Escape from the beautiful island of Cuba to avoid the dictatorship of Fidel Casto.
+Escape from the beautiful island of Cuba to avoid the dictatorship of Fidel Castro.
 You are a Cuban refugee named Tony Montana, 30 years old trying to reach Miami Florida in hopes of a better life.

 # The Quest
-You must travel the ocean on Tony's self made raft, avoiding wilflife, security and survive against the rugged weather.
-Collect items to upgrade your raft, improve your weapons and increase your score.
+You must travel the ocean on Tony's boat, avoiding wildlife, and security and surviving against the rugged weather.
+Increase your score by staying alive.
 Reach the final coast of Miami, Florida to complete the game.
-The levels are broken into three parts, the first is leaving the waters of Cuba, the second is the open waters of the Gulf of Mexico and the third and final level is the coastal waters of the U.S.A.
+The levels are broken into three parts, the first is leaving the waters of Cuba where dunes, sharks, coral, and the Cuban army will try to stop you, the second is the open waters of the Gulf of Mexico where giant squids, water vortexes, tornados and sharks will try to destroy you, and the third and final level is the coastal waters of the U.S.A where the U.S coast guard, sharks, dunes and the elusive Florida Man will try to stop you from entering 'murica.

 # Main Character
-The main character is a middle aged Cuban man name Tony Montana, 30 years of age, short dark brown hair and 5"7.
-His only power is when picking up floating bags filed with a white powdered substance floating in the waters.
-He enters "The Limit" mode where he brings out his special little M16A1 friend he brought from Cuba which fires 5.56×45mm NATO and 40mm grenade.
-The game is third person view side scroller.
+The main character is a middle-aged Cuban man named Tony Montana, 30 years of age, with short dark brown hair and 5"7.
+His only power is picking up floating bags filled with a white powdered substance floating in the waters.
+He enters "The Limit" mode where he brings out his special little M16A1 friend he brought from Cuba which fires 5.56×45mm NATO.
+The game is a third-person view side scroller.

 # Sketch of Main Character
 ![image](https://github.com/CanadianZombie/Escape-From-Castro/assets/82544173/6b12af84-5257-493d-98a3-7e1209f12f2b)